CDCgov/NCHHSTP-DTBE-Varpipe-WGS/README.md

 End users can run the pipeline using [docker](#use-docker), [singularity](#use-singularity), or their [local](#use-local) machine.

+Details on third-party tools version, parameter settings and implementation of the pipeline can be found in the documentation [here](/docs/) .

 ## Prepare the Data ##

 First, copy the gzipped fastq files you wish to analyze to the data/ directory in this repository.
 Fastq files should be named with Illumina standard format.